-If Perform the following to configure the LDAP dashboard:
+Perform the following to configure the LDAP dashboard:

-• The configuration file for the LDAP dashboard is <server-root>/config/velocity/templates/ldap-dashboard-config.vm.
+• The configuration file for the LDAP dashboard is <serverroot>/config/velocity/templates/\ldap-dashboard-config.vm.
 This file should not be changed, but can be used as a guide for customization.

-Files within this directory that begin with an underscore () are templates that are referenced by each of the dashboards.
-The ldap-dashboard-config.vm template is the only file that contains all of the dashboard configuration inside the file.
+Files within this directory that begin with an underscore (\) are templates that are referenced by each of the dashboards.
+The \ldap-dashboard-config.vm template is the only file that contains all of the dashboard configuration inside the file.
 Configuration of other templates requires configuration of a corresponding dashboard file as well.

-- The ldap-dashboard-config.vm file references a template file that can be customized in in customized in that can be customized.
-This is the file that can be customized. - Both files contain configuration instructions.
+- The \ldap-dashboard-config.vm file references a template file that can be customized in in in in the file that should be customized.vm.

+This is the file that should be customized. - Both files contain configuration instructions.
 The following can be customized in the LDAP dashboard overrides file: - The charts that display for each server type and their styles.
 See Available Server Charts. - The charts that display for a data center and their styles. - The charts that display for an application type and their styles. - The default time resolution (two weeks, is the default for data displayed). - The size of the charts.